mrluc/phoenix-/README.md

 ### ... why?

-I put this together over about a half hour ... as of nnnnnnnnnnnnOW, just because I was bummed out that I was managing dependencies with vendored js files, and I figured that I could keep it in sync with current phoenix until the official package is out -- in which case, I just remove "`-derp`" in 2 places and I'm gtg.
+Just a whim.
+I was a teensy bit bummed out that
+I was managing dependencies via vendored js files.
+Plus, updating it with the latest is basically just running `gulp; npm publish`